noah18c/IVDA_G10/README.md

 # IVDA G10 - IKEAlytics: An Explainable IKEA Recommender System

 ## 1. Introduction
-IKEAlytics is a personalized recommendation system aimed at **Non-expert IKEA shoppers**.
+IKEAlytics is a personalized recommendation system aimed at **non-expert IKEA shoppers**.
 THe tool provides **personalized recommendations** with visual and textual explanations to improve user trust and satisfaction.
 Users can input certain perferences and like items in order to build a preferences profile, based upon which recommendations get generated.

 **Key Objectives:**
 - Help users explore new IKEA products matchin their preferences